deshay-clemons/deshay-clemons.github.io/projects/ho-omana-o.md

   </div>
 </div>

-(probably gotta add more about what i learned through this project) This project with my group members, taught me a lot about Human Computer Interaction.
+This project with my group members, taught me a lot about Human-Computer Interaction.
+The course that was taken alongside this project has taught me more about designing for the user experience and ensuring that a product is intuitive for anyone to use.
 I helped with the Login Page, brainstorming on the development of this webpage as well as data gathering.
-The repository for our web application can be found here.
+The repository for our web application can be found <a target="blank" href="https://github.com/Ho-omana-o/Ho-omana-o">here</a>.
 In addition, our final report on this project can be found <a target="blank" href="../images/Ho'omana'o_Project.pdf">here</a>.